fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-1. Since the `customerId` field is no longer accepted as a constructor parameter, you can delete the following references to the `customerIdNumber` variable in Program.cs.
+1. Since the `CustomerId` field is no longer accepted as a constructor parameter, you can delete the following references to the `customerIdNumber` variable in Program.cs.

     ```csharp